 Adult ADHD is not what people think it is.
 ADHD is not just about being "hyper" or "spacey" - it is much more than that.
 ADHD involves some common core problems, (such as issues with executive functioning (planning, memory, flexibility), and emotion regulation), but also impacts each person individually.
-While I am trained and licensed as a Professional Counselor, I am currently also training to be an ADHD Coach.
+I am trained and licensed as a Professional Counselor, and am a Professional member of Children & Adults with Attention-Deficit/Hyperactivity Disorder (CHADD).
+I am also currently training to be an ADHD Coach.
 ADHD coaching is a collaborative process wherein/whereby we take a nonclinical/nontherapeutic approach to identifying how ADHD manifests in a person’s life, how it is holding us back, and how we can develop strategies to mitigate.

 I will offer more information here soon, but in the meantime, below are some links to national resources: